kaneclev/Stock-Market-Sim/README.md

 This project was to create a stock market simulation with a list of functionalities, including the ability to process a file of buy/sell orders given prices, stock numbers, trader ID's, and so on.

-Additionally, the program can run in a variety of 'modes', including Verbose, Trader,
+Additionally, the program can run in a variety of 'modes', including Verbose, Trader Info, and Median.